World Salt Awareness Week 2017

 This week is World Salt Awareness Week and the message is simple, eat less salt and you lower your chances of dying prematurely.

-Heart disease is New Zealand’s biggest killer.
+Heart disease is New Zealand’s single biggest killer.
 During Salt Awareness Week alone, more than 115 Kiwis will die from heart disease.

 “High salt intake is linked to high blood pressure which in turn raises your risk of heart attacks,” says Heart Foundation Food and Nutrition Manager Dave Monro.